 With that in mind, the next time you want to be unkind, ask yourself: do you want to earn your own respect or not?

-5. Revealing the smallness of your life.
+5. Unkindness reveals who you are by revealing the smallness of your life

 A lot of times, people are unkind because it’s a distraction.
 For some people, anything is easier than looking at the state of their own life: how they don’t have what they most want or are not the person they most want to be.
 Being unkind is easier than coming up with a plan or taking action.
 It’s easier than making a change.
 It’s easier than facing an uncertain outcome.
 It’s easier than taking responsibility for how things turn out in the end.